-The authority and responsibility for all management decisions lies with the board of director.
+The authority and responsibility for all management decisions lies with the board of directors.

-Execution of functions of the audit risk and compliance committee
+Execution of functions of the Committee

-The committee is satisfied that, in respect of the financial year under review, it has discharged its duties and responsibilities in accordance with its terms of reference and in terms of the Companies Act.
+The Committee is satisfied that, in respect of the financial year under review, it has discharged its duties and responsibilities in accordance with its terms of reference and in terms of the Companies Act.

-The committee performed the following activities during the year under review:
+The Committee performed the following activities during the year under review: